stud131/docs-monaca/content/products_guide/monaca_cli/build_publish.en.md

 Inside `Remote Build`, there are several important functions such as:

--   Building application: Choose a specific platform (among Android, iOS, Chrome Apps and Windows) to build.
+-   Building application: Choose a specific platform (among Android, iOS and Windows) to build.
 -   Building configuration: Configure necessary information regarding the application and build for each platform.
 -   Project dependencies: Include necessary dependencies